Park & Wildlife Management

 - Biodiversity – data collection and analyses of animal species assisting management monitoring the effects of fire management, elephant damage, alien plants and climate change

-- Conservation – receive hands-on experience in research methodologies and assist staff and researchers in survey techniques e.g. animal counts, bird point counts, pit fall traps, habitat assessments (tree and grass species composition) and the Cybertracker GIS project using high tech PDA’s
+- Conservation – receive hands-on experience in research methodologies and assist research coordinators in survey techniques e.g. animal counts, bird point counts, pit fall traps, habitat assessments (tree and grass species composition) and the Cybertracker GIS project using high tech PDA’s

 - Practical reserve work (~15%) – erosion control, road maintenance, bush clearing